J.D. Supervised Research

-(3) submission of a revised final paper of at least 6,000 words (excluding footnotes) based on the professor's comments
+(3) Submission of a revised final paper of at least 6,000 words (excluding footnotes) based on the professor’s comments; and

 Papers of 6,000 words (excluding footnotes) in length are approximately 25 typewritten pages using customary margins and spacing.

-A paper that meets the upperclass legal writing requirement must comply with the Student Disciplinary Code's policies on plagiarism and be a product of the student's own work in consultation with the supervising professor.
-For policies relating to services offered by the Writing Center or the Center for Legal English, please see the General Administrative Policies section of the Georgetown Law Student Handbook.
-Students should not receive written comments, edits, or other written feedback on the paper from any individual other than the grading professor prior to the time it is submitted for grading (except where such feedback is in connection with classroom discussion as overseen by the grading professor, a peer review required by the professor, or where the professor grants express permission, such as in a referral to the Center for Legal English).
+A paper that meets the upperclass legal writing requirement must comply with the Student Disciplinary Code’s policies on plagiarism and be a product of the student’s own work in consultation with the supervising professor.
+Except as set forth in the One Paper for Two Seminars section of the chapter, the upperclass legal writing requirement paper may not repeat work for which credit is currently being or has been previously granted in another course or which was undertaken in the course of employment.
+Students should not receive written comments, edits, or other feedback on the paper from any individual other than the grading professor prior to the time it is submitted for grading (except where such feedback is in connection with classroom discussion as overseen by the grading professor, a peer review required by the professor, or where the professor grants express permission, such as in a referral to the Center for Legal English).
+For policies relating to services offered by the Writing Center or the Center for Legal English, please see the General Administrative Policies chapter of the Georgetown Law Student Handbook.
 Students who are interested in using their final paper for other purposes (such as a law journal note) may do so only after the paper has been submitted for grading.

 ONE PAPER FOR TWO SEMINARS